 A student graduating with the MSc in CIVI Engineering will be able to:

-To be recommended for the degree of MSc in CIVI students must satisfactorily complete a minimum of 36 credit hours as specified by the program structure.
-The required credit hours are distributed as follows: 12 credit hours of Program Core courses, 12 credit hours of Program Elective courses and CIVI Master’s Thesis.
-A student may organize the selection of the track, as well as the elective courses relevant to the master’s thesis topic, with the consent of the research supervisor.
+To be recommended for the degree of MSc in CIVI students must satisfactorily complete a minimum of 30 credit hours as specified by the program structure.
+The required credit hours are distributed as follows: 12 credit hours of Program Core courses, 9 credit hours of Program Elective courses and 9 credit hours CIVI Master’s Thesis.
 The Table below presents a summary of the MSc in CIVI degree program structure and requirements.
 With the exception of the Seminar in Research Methods and the Master’s Thesis, all the taught courses have a credit value of three credits each.

 CIVE 630 Tensors Algebra and Applications